joomcode/paranoid/README.md

 Now you can just annotate classes with strings that need to be obfuscated with `@Obfuscate`.
 After you project compiles every string in annotated classes will be obfuscated.

-When using Android Gradle Plugin 7.1.0 and later the plugin must be applied to every Gradle project that has classes with `@Obfuscate` annotation.
+The plugin must be applied to every Gradle module that has classes with `@Obfuscate` annotation.

 Configuration
 -------------
-Paranoid plugin can be configured using `paranoid` extension object:
+Paranoid plugin can be configured using `paranoid` extension:
 ```groovy
 paranoid {
   // ...